fionnmccarthy/pands-problem-sheet/README.md

 ```
 ### Solution:
 1. I used the input() fucntion in order to take an input from a user of height in centimeters and weight in kilogrammes.
 The inputs are both taken in as floats in order to allow for decimal point numbers.
-2. The height in centimeters is then coverted to height in meters and is stored in the variable heightinmetres.
+2. The height in centimeters is then coverted to height in meters and is stored in the object 'heightinmetres'.
 3. The formula for caluclating BMI is used by divide the height in meters squared into the weight in kilogrammes.
 4. We then print the result for BMI using the print().
 ### Input:
 **Please enter weight(kg): 65**

 **Please enter height(cm): 180**
 ### Outputput:
 **BMI is 20.06.**